Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Muskoka Living

-This modern coastal living room shows how layering textures and patterns instantly adds warmth and visual depth.
-Two white sofas are dressed with a mix of striped, floral, and solid pillows in shades of blue, white, and tan, while two upholstered accent chairs in navy and soft blues complement the palette.
-A natural sisal rug and floor-to-ceiling sheer curtains keep the space light, while dark wood floors, wood tables, and a slate gray fireplace add grounding elements.
-A floral arrangement on the coffee table introduces a soft, organic touch.
+Layering is what separates a coastal room that feels genuinely warm from one that simply looks decorated.
+This modern coastal living room demonstrates the technique clearly — two white sofas dressed with striped, floral, and solid pillows in blues, white, and tan, alongside navy and soft blue accent chairs, a natural sisal rug, and floor-to-ceiling sheers that keep the space light.
+Dark wood floors, wood tables, and a slate gray fireplace provide the grounding elements that prevent the pale palette from feeling weightless.
+A floral arrangement on the coffee table adds the organic finishing touch.

 Modern beach home with a neutral color palette, white sofas and striped accent chairs.